 The Hercules Loan accrues interest at a rate of the greater of 9.0% or 9.0% plus Prime minus 4.25% and is payable monthly.
-Principal is due in 30 equal consecutive monthly installments beginning on July 1, 2016 and ending on December 1, 2018.
-In addition, we are required to make a final payment of \$610,500 on the maturity date of the Hercules Loan (December 1, 2018).
+Principal is due in 23 equal consecutive monthly installments beginning on February 1, 2017 and ending on December 1, 2018.
+In addition, we are required to make a final payment of \$610,500 on the maturity date of the Hercules Loan, December 1, 2018.
+The final payment is being accrued and recorded to interest expense over the life of the Hercules Loan.